onzfonz/comp227/src/content/3/en/part3d.md

 The application should work almost as-is in Render.
 We do have to generate a new production build of the frontend since changes thus far were only on our backend.

-Render does a nice job in allowing us to keep the environment variables that we want to pull in from production so that it keeps the same structure as our dev environment.
+Render does a nice job of allowing us to keep the environment variables that we want to pull in from production so that it keeps the same structure as our dev environment.
 With the secret file, the environment variables we define will be used, so we can try our best to mirror both what is on Render and what we have on our machine.

 **The application should now work.**